Pollachius virens

+Distribution and habitat

+It is common in the northern parts of the Northern Atlantic, including the Bay of Biscay.
+Juveniles tend to be found close to shore, particularly in rocky areas, and tend to move out into deeper waters as they grow.

 Description

 This species can be separated from P. pollachius by looking at the relative lengths of the upper and lower jaws.
 P. pollachius has a longer underslung lower jaw while P. virens has approximately equal upper and lower jaw lengths.
 This gives a very different profile to the head.
 In general, P. pollachius is a brown or golden colour with a dark back while P. virens is bright silver with a very dark green back.
 P. virens generally appears to have relatively smaller eyes.
 The lateral line of P. pollachius has a noticeable kink over the pectoral fins while that of P. virens is straighter.